samwell-ho/openpgp-ca/openpgp-ca-bin/README.md

 key.

-Users never need to manually check fingerprints of group members anymore (or sign each others' keys).
+Users never need to manually check fingerprints of group members anymore (or sign each other's keys).
 Instead, they rely on Carol performing the verification task for them - and that Carol formalizes the resulting knowledge as certifications by the group's CA.